BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-using-search-expression-search-path-exclusive-greater-comparison">1.48 Get message using search expression search path (exclusive greater comparison)</h3>
 <h4 id="purpose-48">Purpose</h4>
-<p>The purpose of this test is to ensure the can retrieve the values of parameters in the Agent’s Instantiated Data Model when the requested path uses a search path to retrieve objects that that parameters that are greater than a particular value.</p>
+<p>The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent’s Instantiated Data Model when the requested path uses a search path to retrieve objects that that parameters that are greater than a particular value.</p>
 <h4 id="functionality-tag-47">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-48">Test Setup</h4>